 8.4 When you don't have the right to change your mind

 You do not have a right to change your mind when the goods that you have purchased are:

-(b) any other goods that are personalised or made to order;
+(b) any other goods that are personalised or made to your specification;

-(c) perishable or edible items such as flowers or chocolates;
+(c) perishable or edible items such as flowers or food;

-(e) items which have been sealed where the seal is broken (such as pierced earrings).
+(d) items which have been sealed for hygiene, where the seal has been broken, such as beauty products and pierced earrings.